-, Environmental emissions The production of Flue Dust can potentially result in an aquatic emission, whereby locally the pH and the amount of the following ions can be increased in the aquatic environment: K + , Na + , Ca 2+ , Mg 2+ , SO 4 2- , Cl - .
+systematic approach is a systematic approach is adopted, bearing in mind that the privor surface water should not exceed 9.
+Environmental emissions The production of Flue Dust can potentially result in an aquatic emission, whereby locally the pH and the amount of the following ions can be increased in the aquatic environment: K + , Na + , Ca 2+ , Mg 2+ , SO 4 2- , Cl - .
 When the pH is not neutralized, the effluent of the production sites may impact the pH of the receiving water.
 Generally, the pH of the effluents is measured frequently and can be neutralized easily as often as required by national legislation.
-Exposure concentration in wastewater treatment plant (WWTP) Waste water from Flue Dust production is an inorganic waste water stream, for which no biological treatment is necessary.
-Waste water streams from Flue Dust production sites will normally not be treated in biological waste water treatment plants (WWTPs) but can be used for pH control of acid waste water streams that are treated in biological WWTPs.
+Exposure concentration in wastewater treatment plants (WWTP) Wastewater from Flue Dust production is an inorganic wastewater stream, for which no biological treatment is necessary.
+Wastewater streams from Flue Dust production sites will normally not be treated in biological wastewater treatment plants (WWTPs) but can be used for pH control of acid wastewater streams that are treated in biological WWTPs.
 Exposure concentration in aquatic pelagic compartments When Flue Dust is emitted to surface water the following happens.
-Some Flue Dust constituents (sulphate and chloride salts from sodium, potassium, calcium and magnesium) are highly or moderate soluble and will remain in suspension in water, These chloride and sulphate salts are naturally occurring in sea water and groundwater.
-The amount in groundwater depends on the geological soil formation and varies between different areas, On the other hand, some constituents react with water and form highly insoluble inorganic hydration products.
+Some Flue Dust constituents (sulphate and chloride salts from sodium, potassium, calcium and magnesium) are highly or moderate soluble and will remain in suspension in water.
+These chloride and sulphate salts are naturally occurring in sea water and groundwater.
+The amount in groundwater depends on the geological soil formation and varies between different areas.
+On the other hand, some constituents react with water and form highly insoluble inorganic hydration products.
 Due to the hydration reaction, the pH of the water may increase, depending on the buffer capacity of the water.
 The higher the buffer capacity of the water, the lower the effect on pH will be.
-In general, the buffer capacity preventing shifts in acidity or alkalinity in natural waters is regulated by the equilibrium between carbon dioxide (CO 2 ), the bicarbonate ion (HCO 3 -) and the carbonate ion (CO 3 -).
+In general, the buffer capacity preventing shifts in acidity or alkalinity in natural waters is regulated by the equilibrium between carbon dioxide (CO 2), the bicarbonate ion (HCO 3 -) and the carbonate ion (CO 3 2 -).
 Exposure concentration in sediments A risk assessment for the sediment compartment is considered as not relevant and therefore not included.
 When Flue Dust is emitted to this compartment the following happens.
 Some Flue Dust constituents are inert and insoluble (calcite, quartz, clay minerals), they are naturally occurring minerals and will have no impact on the sediment.
 On the other hand, some constituents react with water and form highly insoluble inorganic hydration products.
 Moreover, these products have no bio-accumulation potential.
 Other constituents are highly soluble and will remain in suspension in water.
 Exposure concentrations in soil and groundwater When Flue Dust is emitted to the soil and groundwater compartments the following happens.
 Some Flue Dust constituents are inert and insoluble (calcite, quartz, clay minerals), moreover, they are naturally occurring minerals and will have no impact on the soil.
-On the other hand, some Flue Dust constituents (sulphate and chloride salts from sodium, potassium, calcium and magnesium) are moderate or highly soluble and will remain in groundwater.
+Instead, other Flue Dust constituents (sulphate and chloride salts from sodium, potassium, calcium and magnesium) are moderate or highly soluble and will remain in groundwater.
 These chloride and sulphate salts are naturally occurring in sea water and ground water.
 The amount in groundwater depends on the geological soil formation and is therefore variable.
-Some other constituents react with water and form highly insoluble inorganic products.
-Due to the hydration reaction, the pH of the groundwater may increase, depending on the buffer capacity of the groundwater.
-The higher the buffer capacity of the groundwater, the lower the effect on pH will be.
-In general, the buffer capacity preventing shifts in acidity or alkalinity in natural waters is regulated by the equilibrium between carbon dioxide (CO 2 ), the bicarbonate ion (HCO 3 -) and the carbonate ion (CO 3 -2-).
+Other constituents react with water and form highly insoluble inorganic hydration products.
+Due to the hydration reaction, the pH of the groundwater may increase, depending on the buffer capacity of the groundwater, the bicarbonate ion (HCO3-) and the carbonate ion (CO32-).

+lower the effect on pH will be.
+In general, the buffer capacity preventing shifts in acidity or alkalinity in natural waters is regulated by the equilibrium between carbon dioxide (CO2), the